uc-r/uc-r.github.io/datawrangling/week-2.md

     - **Homework Problems**: Perform the five data importing exercises listed in #1.
 For each problem you should import the data and save as a data frame, use `head()` to display the first few rows of the data frame, use `str()` to display the structure of each data frame, and be sure that each code chunk fully displays your code.
     - **Example**: You will find an example [here](https://rpubs.com/bradleyboehmke/datawrangling_week2_homework) of the basic output I am looking for.

-Knit this R Markdown document to an HTML file, publish it on [RPubs](https://rpubs.com/about/getting-started), and send me the URL for your published report prior to class (either by email or through Slack messenger).
+**Submission:** Knit this R Markdown document to an HTML file, publish it on [RPubs](https://rpubs.com/about/getting-started), and send me the URL for your published report prior to class (either by email or through Slack messenger).
+Also, knit to a PDF document and bring this document to class on Saturday for submission.